MathildeFogPerez/ancestree/README.md

 #

 - **Loading the file of interest.**
-    To run AncesTree, a dnaml output file from Phylip package is needed:
+    To run AncesTree, there are two options:
-    It is a text file that contains a phylogenic tree and the theoretical reconstructed sequences.

-    As an option, a fasta file can be loaded to get all AncesTree features available.
-    The file should contain the UCA (Unmutated Common Ancestor) sequence in IMGT format and its related CDR/FR regions boundaries.
+    - a dnaml output file from Phylip package is needed, it is a text file that contains a phylogenic tree and the theoretical reconstructed sequences.
+Optionally , a fasta file can be loaded to get all AncesTree features available.The file should contain the UCA (Unmutated Common Ancestor) sequence in IMGT format and its related CDR/FR regions boundaries.
+    - a change-O in AIRR format file (https://changeo.readthedocs.io/en/stable/overview.html) and its related IgPhyML files (tab and fasta).

 #